 There are times when students must arrive late or leave school early due to medical, dental, or other issues.

 be late and send a note for the reason.
-Upon arrival at school, the student must sign in at the reception office and on an attendance Chromebook.
-If a student must be picked up before 2:38 PM, parents must come to the office to sign out the student.
+Upon arrival at school, the student must sign in at the reception office through the IdentAKid kiosk.
+If a student must be picked up before 2:30 PM, parents must come to the office to sign out the student using the IdentAKid kiosk.
 A note documenting either a late arrival or early departure must be on file in the main office for future reference in case questions about the HCPS attendance policy arise.

 Students entering class late can be disruptive to the learning environment.
 Habitual or excessive tardiness can result in detention, in school suspension (ISS), out of school suspension (OSS) and convert to absences.
 Three (3) tardies equal one (1) absence.